ml6team/fondant/docs/guides/implement_custom_components.md

-# Tutorial 2 - Implement custom components
+# Guide - Implement custom components

 **Level**: Beginner
 **Time**: 20min
 **Goal**: After completing this tutorial with Fondant, you will be able to build your own custom component and integrate it into a fondant pipeline.

 **Prerequisite**: Make sure docker compose is installed on your local system.
-We recommend completing the first tutorial before proceeding with this one, as this tutorial builds upon the knowledge gained in the previous one.
+We recommend completing the [first tutorial](/docs/guides/build_a_simple_pipeline.md) before proceeding with this one, as this tutorial builds upon the knowledge gained in the previous one.

 ## Overview

-In the initial tutorial, you learned how to create your first Fondant pipeline.
+In the [initial tutorial](/docs/guides/build_a_simple_pipeline.md), you learned how to create your first Fondant pipeline.
 While the example demonstrates initialising the dataset from HuggingFace and using a reusable component to download images, this is just the beginning.

 The true power of Fondant lies in its capability to enable you to construct your own data pipelines to create high-quality datasets.
 To achieve this, we need to implement custom components.